 It’s a heady proposition but The Burnt Orange Heresy never manages to fully emulate the high art mastery of its subjects.
 Langorous pacing befits the scenery but leaves the film feeling shallow.
 Likewise, it values itself on character intrigue and doublespeak but, excepting Jagger’s smiling cutthroat, everyone is too much of a cipher to inspire feeling, good or bad.
 Bang and Debicki work well together and with what they have but their roles are kept at a remove.
 This is a necessity for the plotting but even when all the cards are revealed the issue remains.
 Bang in particular does a great line in deceit – there’s a reason the BBC chose this relatively unknown Danish actor to head up their recent Dracula adaptation.
 Donald Sutherland is fine.

 Stylistically, there’s a lot to enjoy, too.
 Gorgeous cinematography tends towards the ethereal, with washed-out hues of the lake and its surroundings in the misty autumn.
 The high-ceilinged manor is in the process of shuttering up for winter, pristine white sheets draping the upholstery.
 James and Berenice haunt this space as ghosts, dispassionate in their preoccupied verbal exchanges.
 It should all work but instead comes out feeling over-curated.
 A good psychological thriller demands repeat viewing but I feel that The Burnt Orange Heresy would suffer from repeat appraisal, revealing the cracks in the paint.

-The Burnt Orange Heresy is in cinemas and Amazon Prime on Friday, October 30th.
+The Burnt Orange Heresy is in cinemas on Friday, October 30th.
 On Sky Cinema and NOW on Saturday, July 3rd.
 Also available on Amazon Prime.